frees-io/frees-rpc-workshop/README.md

 Hence, we are able to start with the definition and implementation of our microservices, using `frees-rpc`.
 Everything in this section will happen in the `services` sbt module.

-First of all, we are going to move the common implicits to a common place, since we need to start thinking in that we will have several runnable parts, like server and client applications.
+First of all, we are going to move the common implicits to a common place, since we need to start thinking about the fact that we'll have several runnable parts, like server and client applications.

 At this point, we only need to move the implicit `ExecutionContext` to our common space.
 Hence, pick it up from `scalaexchange.app.AppStreamingService` and create the following object to put it there (file path [./src/main/scala/implicits.scala](./src/main/scala/implicits.scala)):